Sexual Battery Lawsuit Against Kaiser

 This is a medical malpractice case filed by a woman and her husband residing in Prince George's County.
 This is not your typical malpractice lawsuits.
-This is a sexual battery case against a doctor and Kaiser Permanente, arguing that Kaiser should have known what is going on with this physician.
+This is a sexual battery malpractice case against a doctor and Kaiser Permanente, arguing that Kaiser should have known what is going on with this physician.
 Our law firm, Miller & Zois has three similar cases involving Kaiser and Dr. Bryan S. Williams

 This malpractice lawsuit case was filed in Health Claims Arbitration on January 3, 2017, and it is the first medical malpractice case filed in 2017 in Maryland.

 Plaintiff is a chronic pain patient under the care of defendant health care provider for two and a half years as a chronic pain patient.
-She receives all of her pain management care from defendant, which includes refilling her intrathecal pump and a replacement procedure for the battery.
+She receives all of her pain management care from the defendant, which includes refilling her intrathecal pump and a replacement procedure for the battery.

-When it is time for surgery to replace the battery in her pain pump, she is naked on the operating table, alone with defendant doctor.
+When it is time for surgery to replace the battery in her pain pump, she is naked on the operating table, alone with the defendant doctor.
 She claims defendant doctor stares and leers at her.
 During a follow-up after the battery pack has been replaced, he again smirks at her and begins to touch and fondle her without gloves.
 Yuck.
 It is so easy to picture.

 He performs the office exams without anyone else present in the room.
 She attempts to switch pain management doctors, but defendant Kaiser Permanente tells her there are no other pain management doctors capable of performing the same services, so plaintiff feels as if she had no choice but to continue, as she needed the pain pump refilled.
 He continues to improperly touch her until her last appointment.